EU Solidarity Fund: supporting disaster recovery 2002-2020

 1. Which countries have been supported?

 country.
-Italy is by far the biggest beneficiary of the Fund with almost 2.8 billion received so far.
+Italy is by far the biggest beneficiary of the Fund with more than 3 billion received so far.
 Serbia is the only country that has been supported by the EUSF outside of the EU.

 In August 2020, the Commission has decided to award a first disbursement of financial aid worth €88.9 million under to Croatia, following the devastating earthquake that hit the city of Zagreb and its surroundings on 22 March 2020.
 This comes as a contribution to the country's efforts to assist the population, restore essential infrastructures and services.
 This is the highest amount ever paid out as an advance payment and follows the recent modification raising the maximum from EUR 30 million to EUR 100 million.